-- When all members that are in the line-card role have been upgraded, the master performs a graceful Routing Engine switchover, and the upgraded backup becomes the master.
+- When all members that are in the line-card role have been upgraded, the primary performs a graceful Routing Engine switchover, and the upgraded backup becomes the primary.

-- The software on the original master is upgraded and the original master is automatically rebooted.
-After the original master has rejoined the VCF, you can optionally return control to it by requesting a graceful Routing Engine switchover.
+- The software on the original primary is upgraded and the original primary is automatically rebooted.
+After the original primary has rejoined the VCF, you can optionally return control to it by requesting a graceful Routing Engine switchover.

 You cannot use an NSSU to downgrade the software—that is, to install an earlier version of the software than is currently running on the switch.
 To install an earlier software version, use the request system software add command.

 You cannot roll back to the previous software version after you perform an upgrade using NSSU.
 If you need to roll back to the previous software version, you can do so by rebooting from the alternate root partition if you have not already copied the new software version into the alternate root partition.

 NSSU is supported on a QFX5100 VCF with up to 20 member switches in Junos OS Release 13.2X51-D20 or later.